 The Must-See Moments are in!
 Now all you need to do is familiarise yourself with the nominees, grab your evening suit or dress (if you want) and cast your vote

-Virgin TV British Academy Awards 2018
+Virgin TV British Academy Television Awards in 2018

 Last year, Planet Earth II’s pulsating iguana chase walked (or ran) away with the inaugural Virgin TV Must-See Moment Award (watch it again here).
 This award – voted for by YOU – recognises the TV moment of the year that got the nation talking.
 Well, guess what?
 It’s back!